Blagoja95/job-board-web-app/README.md

 Create network request using DELETE method

-Request parameter is *id* of the desired post or user.
+Request parameter is *id* of the desired post or user for delete.

 #### Post